-- Itchy red, blistered and crusted plaques; or dry fissured and scaly plaques on one or both lower legs (commonly mistaken for cellulitis)
+Itchy red, blistered and crusted plaques; or dry fissured and scaly plaques on one or both lower legs (commonly mistaken for cellulitis).

 If you’re not sure if the patient has venous eczema, ask “Is it itchy?”.
 Varicose eczema is often intensely pruritic and a this is a common indication for intervention.

-Lipodermatosclerosis is a form of panniculitis (inflammation of the subcutaneous fat), caused by ongoing activation of the innate immune response in soft tissues (secondary to venous hypertension).
+Lipodermatosclerosis is a form of panniculitis (inflammation of the subcutaneous fat) caused by ongoing activation of the innate immune response in soft tissues (secondary to venous hypertension).

 Lipodermatosclerosis has the following clinicalcharacteristics:

-- Skin hardening (often called induration)
+Skin hardening (often referred to as induration)